slurmulon/hazy/README.md

 ```
 > now prints `zzzz, too tired`, overriding the matcher defined at a higher context level (AKA `happyDog`'s) safely

-### Embedded Queries
+### Embedded Queries/Expressions

-`jsonpath` queries can also be used as values in your JSON fixtures and will be embedded upon processing.
+`jsonpath` expressions can also be used as query values in your JSON fixtures and will be embedded upon processing.
 The operator for embedded queries is:

-`|@<fixture-name>|`
+`|*<jsonpath-expression>|`

-where `<fixture-name>` is the name of any fixture currently in the fixture pool.
+where `<jsonpath-expression>` is a valid (jsonpath)[http://goessner.net/articles/JsonPath/] expression

 > **Note:** Embedded queries are **not** and cannot be lazily evaluated because:
 >
-> 1. High risk of cyclic dependencies and recursion (e.g., some fixtures may need to be lazily evaluated if they have not already been)
+> 1. Very high risk of cyclic dependencies and infinite recursion (e.g., some fixtures may need to be lazily evaluated if they have not already been, potentially triggering an endless cycle)
 > 2. Applying queries to pre-processed fixtures allows for cleaner queries (since you can query against Hazy tags) and provides consistent results.
 >    If queries were applied to post-processed fixtures, they would be bottlenecked to only working with properties since the processed random values
 >    are obviously inconsistent.